Story of Nisha – The Girl who loves reading books

 What is inspiring for us as an organisation is that till a few months back, Nisha had absolutely no access to such books.
 There was no way she or her teacher or her parents would have got to know her knack and deep interest in reading.
 Or may be Nisha knew but as I mentioned earlier, she had no access.
 Eventually, her interest would have waned off and she would have never managed to explore this side of her personality.

 With iPrep Digital Library- TABLAB in her school, she has managed to lay her hands on a huge number of books across subjects, biographies, inspirational books, journals and comics.
 When she would have read the first book, it would have struck a chord with the side of her personality which was completely unexplored till now.
 Imagine the outcomes!
 If we as educators can sustain her interest by constantly stimulating her with new collection of books, she may go on to become a writer or may be journalist or may be a blogger – one of the most sought after jobs in today’s times.
 We cannot even imagine the limitless possibilities that exist and to which we have exposed Nisha.

 “Any of these girls could be Nisha”

 A major insight which I draw from this experience is that all components of a personalised digital learning solution must connect with the life, culture and mindset of every last mile learner.
-Otherwise it will become another piece of hardware that went to the school and will soon be dusting away in some lonely corner of the classroom.
-We need to make it easy and enjoyable for the child such that it leads to proactive learning and self discovery.
+Otherwise it will become another piece of hardware that went to the school.
+It will soon be dusting away in some lonely corner of the classroom.
+We need to make it easy and enjoyable for the child.
+Only then it will lead to proactive learning and self discovery.
 We all know, that is when the real transformation will happen.

 Dear Nisha, I haven’t met you yet but I hope to do that soon whenever I visit your school next.
 Till then, keep reading, keep exploring and keep having fun.